 Apocalypse How: Each series ends with one of these.
 Original Series faces a Class 1, Southern Cross' war is a Class 0, and the Invid Invasion is another Class 1.

-Dr. Lazlo Zand is based on a one-time appearing character who had eyes similar to Lang's.
+Dr. Lazlo Zand is introduced in the novels as a character but is based on a one-time appearing character who had eyes similar to Lang's.
 The eyes are just an artistic quirk of Haruhiko Mikimoto although Robotech decided to create an in-story reason for them.
-This character was present during a conference scene and had only two lines.
+This nameless character was present during a conference scene and had only two lines.
 (The Southern Cross novelizations invented a subplot of him trying to exploit Dana Sterling's heritage to achieve Protoculture godhood from whole cloth.)

 Belligerent Sexual Tension: A number of the series couples have this or start out as this, the most prominent example being Rick Hunter and Lisa Hayes (Macross Saga), but also shown in Marie Crystal and Sean Phillips (The Masters) and finally Rand and Rook (The New Generation).